ar-nelson/lcon/README.md

 #### Block Strings

-If a line ends with a double-backtick (``` `` ```), all indented text after that line is interpreted as a string.
+If a line ends with a triple quote (`"""`), all indented text after that line is interpreted as a string.
 This text is completely literal, with no support for escapes; this behavior is identical to YAML's literal block scalars.

     "name": "Bob"
     "age": 33
-    "address": ``
+    "address": """
       91 Fake St.
       Zzyzx, CA 92309

+Any text that follows the `"""` on the same line is also part of the block string; one-line block strings are useful for raw text, like regexes.

+    "regex": """ \b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,4}\b

 #### Unquoted Strings